The story of the SVB

 Making sure that everyone gets what they are entitled to, fairly and at minimal cost to the taxpayer.
 This is what the SVB stands for.
 We help to keep the pension and benefit system affordable.
 We do this properly by keeping to the rules, so that you get the right amount at the right time, without having to worry about your pension, benefit or allowance.

 It is important that you also comply with the rules.
 We can only only guarantee a fair social security system if the details we have for you are correct.

 Our approach is one of prevention rather than cure.
 Accordingly, we make sure to keep you informed about the rules.
-Look on the site under your pension or benefit scheme to see what is expected of you.
+Find the details of your pension or benefit scheme on this website to see what is expected of you.

 What is ‘compliance’?

-To make sure the pension and benefit schemes are carried out properly, we also have to check whether people are complying with the rules.
+One of the ways to ensure that our pension and benefit schemes are carried out properly is to check whether people are following the rules.
 This is called ‘compliance’.